-Pulled pork is one of those recipes that cooks shy away from—it can seem intimidating, considering the reputation it has gained in the Southern United States.
-People travel far and wide for the best pulled pork sandwiches or work years to perfect their award-winning recipe.
-As daunting as pulled pork may appear, however, it is actually one of the easiest barbecue recipes to master.
+Pulled pork is one of those recipes that cooks shy away from.
+It can seem intimidating, considering the reputation it has gained in the Southern United States.
+People travel far and wide for the best pulled-pork sandwiches or work years to perfect their award-winning recipe.
+As daunting as pulled pork might seem, however, it is actually one of the easiest barbecue recipes to master.

 The Shoulder Cut

-If you can't find a whole pork shoulder at your local store you can get either or both of these cuts and you will still have just what you need.
+If you can't find a whole pork shoulder at your local store, you can get either or both of these cuts and you will still have just what you need.
 Both the Boston butt and picnic roast will weigh between 6 to 8 pounds individually, but the Boston butt will have less bone than the picnic.
-The picnic cut can come with or without the bone—you want one with the bone.
+The picnic cut can come with or without the bone—and you want one with the bone for the best flavor.
 The butt is the preferred cut for competition cooks and what most people are cooking in their backyards these days.
 It has a consistent, rectangular shape and is easy to handle.
 Although the picnic is more like an unprepared ham, it works just as well for pulled pork.

 Preparing the Meat for the Smoker

 No matter if you have the whole pork shoulder or the Boston butt and/or picnic roast, the meat you choose should have a good quantity of fat to make preparing it for smoking really easy.
 You can apply a rub to add flavor if you like, or you can simply put it in the smoker right out of the wrapping—just check it first for loose pieces of fat or skin and trim them off.
 Large, thick sections of fat should be trimmed down to about 1/4 to 1/2 inch in thickness.
 This will help to reduce the cooking time and let the smoke get to the meat better.

 Adding a Rub to the Meat